 We were warmly greeted into the Club by Mr. Ian Millican, the Golf Shop Manager.
 He told us that the course was scheduled to have finished construction back in early 2019, but the Townsville area experienced a massive flood in February of 2019.
 Showing us the meter-high flood mark in the Club’s cart barn, he said that the flood caused an 18-month delay in construction.
 With routing complete, holes one through twelve and the eighteenth are finished, with thirteen through seventeen still to be completed.
 The Club opened for play on the 14th of March of 2020, just in time for, well, you know what.

 Townsville plays 6729-yards, par 71 from the back Blue tees, and 5444 from the forward Red tees.
 Ian said that the large undulating greens can cause some difficulty for first-time players.
 Aim high, he advised of the greens.
 When asked about our handicaps, I told him and added the caveat that due to the COVID-19 lockdown, we hadn’t played much golf recently.
 Unimpressed with my readily premade excuse, he recommended that I challenge myself with the back tees.

 I pushed my opening tee shot way right but dry over the lake, deep down the ninth fairway.
 With the first green hidden by trees short, I stuffed a high-flying 9 iron to within 10 feet of the pin.
 Unfortunately, I under-read the putt, but couldn’t help but think to myself, challenge accepted Mr. Millican, challenge accepted!

 The 397-yard slight dogleg left par 4 second hole has a pair of bunkers that guard the right side of the fairway, which means that a straight ball off the tee brings the beach into play.
-Menekse drove her tee shot perfectly straight, towards the 2 bunkers.
+Menekse drove her tee shot perfectly straight, toward the 2 bunkers.
 We watched it land but were not sure if her ball stopped short or rolled into the second bunker.